jenreiher/wtfiswednesdays/wtfiswtfiswednesdays.md

 6. Contribute to the github repo with what you learned. (optional!)

 #### One very important principle of wtfiswednesdays
-**This is a learning environment, and at to achieve this must be welcoming, respectful and accessible to all.
+**WTFisWednesdays is a learning environment, as such must be welcoming, respectful and accessible to all.
 At all times we ask participants to keep these two things in mind:**

 _Never feel bad about knowing less about a topic than someone else.
 Learn from what they know!
 Someday, you will do the same for them._